firefox-devtools/debugger/docs/mochitests.md

 Here are a few tips for writing mochitests:

 * There are lots of great helper methods in [head]
 * Try to write async user actions that involve a user action like clicking a button or typing a key press followed by a redux action to listen for.
-For example, the user step in action involvesthe user clicking the step in button followed by the "stepIn" action firing.
+For example, the user step in action involves the user clicking the step in button followed by the "stepIn" action firing.
 * The `dbg` object has several helpful properties (actions, selectors, getState, store, toolbox, win)

 ### Testing the DOM